Dominic’s commercial practice includes all contractual claims.

 - A v S & Two Ors – devilling for a Silk, drafting a skeleton argument for use in proceedings in the Chancery Division of the High Court (March 2019).

-- I v A – successfully made an oral application and was granted relief from sanctions on day one of a multi-track trial re service of the defendant’s Defence, hearsay notice, and witness statement the day before trial.
-About one-twelfth of the five-figure sum claimed was awarded (plus VAT).
-Upon making an oral application that the winning party’s costs should be substantially reduced, they were capped to half (March 2019).
+- I v A – successfully made an oral application and was granted relief from sanctions on day one of a multi-track trial in relation to service of the defence, hearsay notice, and witness statement, which were served the day before trial; successfully made submissions so that only about one-twelfth of the five-figure amount claimed was in fact awarded (plus VAT); and successfully submitted that the winning party’s costs should be substantially reduced, so that they were capped to half (March 2019).

 - Advised on alleged breaches of data protection legislation by a high street bank, and damages that could be expected from a court award (August 2018).